-Have you ever felt sick with worry about loving your kids equally?
+Have you ever been worried about loving your kids equally?

 I have.
 It has kept me up many nights; tossing and turning, wrestling to admit the simple fact that I just don't.